 A certified copy can be requested from

-- The town hall (specifying that the copy is for Switzerland) or the commune of residence in Switzerland (except Canton of Vaud)
+- The town hall (specifying that the copy is for Switzerland) or the commune of residence in Switzerland (except cantons of Vaud, Geneva an Ticino)

 - Embassy or consulate, Swiss or foreign